Bombala railway line: Closure of the southern end of the line

 On 26 March 1986, the line south of Cooma was closed.

 Passenger services south of Queanbeyan ceased in September 1988.
 A bridge carrying the line over the Numeralla River at Chakola was declared unsafe so freight services south of Queanbeyan ceased in May 1989.
 However a special steam train service did operate through to Cooma a few weeks later, albeit without passengers over the bridge in question.

-The line between Joppa Junction Goulburn and Queanbeyan remains open, and is served by three daily NSW TrainLink Xplorer services in each direction operating between Sydney and Canberra.
-The majority of freight traffic on the line are refuse trains for the Woodlawn Bioreactor at Tarago.
-Fuel trains ran to Canberra until January 2009.
-From 6 March 2015, a joint venture between Espee Railroad Services (owned by the ACT division of the Australian Railway Historical Society) and local company Access Recycling began operating weekly freight trains loaded with scrap metal from Canberra to Port Botany via the Canberra branch and Bombala line.

-This service with ended when Espee and the Canberra Railway Museum closed.
+Attempts to reopen

-The 49 kilometre section between Queanbeyan and Michelago was also re-opened in April 1993 for heritage tourist operation by the ACT Division of the Australian Railway Historical Society.
+The 49 kilometre section between Queanbeyan and Michelago was re-opened in April 1993 for heritage tourist operation by the ACT Division of the Australian Railway Historical Society.
 The line available for traffic was truncated to Royalla as it deteriorated, until finally being suspended at the beginning of 2007 as a result of storm damage.